 Quality Control and Ethics: IRM’s Rigorous Donor Screening Process

 While umbilical cord tissue is an incredibly potent and ethically sound source of mesenchymal stem cells (MSCs), not all cords are created equal.
-Ensuring the final therapeutic product is sterile, potent, and free from any contamination is an exercise in extreme diligence.
+Ensuring the final therapeutic product is sterile, potent, and free of contamination requires extreme diligence.

 Here is a detailed look at the multi-step process that defines our ethical stem cell therapy standards.